populationgenomics/gnomad-browser/browser/help/topics/hgdp-1kg-annotations.md

   * **n_called:** Number of variants with a genotype call.
   * **expected_homs:** Expected number of homozygotes.
   * **observed_homs:** Observed number of homozygotes.
-* **gnomad_population_inference:** Struct containing ancestry information assigned by applying a principal components analysis (PCA) on gnomAD samples and using those PCs in a random forest classifier trained on known gnomAD ancestry labels.
+* **gnomad_population_inference:** Struct containing ancestry information assigned by applying a principal components analysis (PCA) on OurDNA samples and using those PCs in a random forest classifier trained on known OurDNA ancestry labels.
-  * **pca_scores:** Sample's scores for each gnomAD population PC.
+  * **pca_scores:** Sample's scores for each OurDNA population PC.
-  * **pop:** Sample's inferred gnomAD population label.
+  * **pop:** Sample's inferred OurDNA population label.
   * **prob_afr:** Random forest probability that the sample is of African/African American ancestry.
   * **prob_ami:** Random forest probability that the sample is of Amish ancestry.
   * **prob_amr:** Random forest probability that the sample is of Latino ancestry.